PeerChristensen/newSite/content/home/about.md

 # About me

-I'm a data scientist based in Copenhagen working on many exciting and diverse projects involving predictive analytics, segmentation and data visualisation.
+I'm a data scientist based in Copenhagen working on exciting and diverse projects involving predictive analytics, segmentation and data visualisation.

-I have a background in cognitive science investigating speech and gesture processing across languages and other aspects of behaviour and cognition.
+I have a background in cognitive science investigating human behaviour and cognition.
+Recently, I've explored speech and gesture processing across languages with diverging spatial metaphors.

-I'm passionate about making sense of data and exploring new techniques.
-Here, I'll write some basic tutorials of various data science projects.
+I'm passionate about making sense of data and exploring new methods for handling and quantifying data.
+Every now and then, I'll post short tutorials on how to approach various types of data and tasks, mainly in R.